mozilla/betachannel/docs/SPEC.md

 They connect their phone via USB and change the root certificates and trusted marketplaces.

 A beta tester loads the app testing url onto the browser of their FxOS device.
 They click the install button for the app to be tested.
+It is installed via the navigator.mozApps APIs, not side-loaded.
 They can launch and test the app.

+A beta tester with a provisioned phone can install and test apps without any other devices (Laptop, USB cables, etc).

 The beta tester can test an update to an existing app.